aliceliveprojects/pi_scalextric_mqtt/mqtt/Readme.md

 ### Local Broker Using Mosquitoo

-*When communicating via mqtt from client side, Javascript MQTT over Websockets is recommended.
-However there is both a pure MQTT library and the WebSocket Paho in page library*
+*When communicating via mqtt from client side Javascript MQTT over Websockets is recommended.
+For Javascript there is both a pure MQTT library and the Paho in page library that uses websockets*

 #### Without Websockets
 The Mosquitto Broker 1.4 comes with Raspbian Stretch.
 If Raspbian Jesse is being used Mosquitto can be built from source, follow this tutorial [StackExchange](https://raspberrypi.stackexchange.com/questions/80051/how-to-upgrade-mosquitto-mqtt-to-the-latest-version) or [StackExchange Archived](http://web.archive.org/web/20181213135759/https://raspberrypi.stackexchange.com/questions/80051/how-to-upgrade-mosquitto-mqtt-to-the-latest-version)